 It is not advisable to perform cardio activities when you are suffering from cold or flu, so as I recover from mine, I am itching to get back to my favorite cardio activities such as rowing, cycling, spinning, dancing and elliptical training in the gym.

 There are a variety of activities I perform not only because I enjoy them, but because when I do the same activity all the time, my body becomes so efficient doing it, that it burns fewer calories.
-Using muscle groups in different ways demands more of my body so my body will demand and burn more fuel.
+Using muscle groups in different ways demands more of my body so my body will demand and burn more fuel which I provide it using the best supplements.
 Now, if I can keep from overeating to compensate, I will have a win-win solution to melt the accumulated fat pockets off my frame!

 Cardio stands for cardiovascular system.
 This is the area of our body we don’t see, but which is the engine we all need to pay attention to.
 This concerns our heart as the most important muscle in our body and our respiratory system as the fuel injector.